How to stop a receding hairline

 Does tying your hair up cause a receding hairline?

 It can do.
 Tying your hair up too tightly can result in a type of hair loss along the hairline called traction alopecia.
 This is caused by repeatedly pulling on your hair.
-In the early stages of the condition if you stop the pulling your hair should grow back.
+In the early stages of the condition if you stop pulling your hair should grow back.
 If you don’t stop however your hair loss can become permanent.
 If you tie your hair up make sure you don’t do it too tightly.

 How to stop a receding hairline